 If you want to visit some of the most representative and valuable habitats in Bulgaria, holding the biggest part of its avian richness, this is the right moment and tour!

-Passing through the kingdom of the birds of prey in Europe - the Eastern Rodopi Mountains, where more than 20 species of vultures, eagles, falcons, hawks, buzzards and others are presented during the breeding season, this part of the rou te is also especially recommended to those, who would like to enjoy the fabulous variety of passerines species from the southern complex (like Blue Rock Thrush, Masked Shrike, Rock Nuthatch, Orphean Warbler etc.).
-The remarkable diversity of raptors and passerines, combined with different water-connected species (as Dalmatian Pelicans, Pygmy Cormorants, Ferruginous Ducks, egrets, herons, terns etc.) is also irrevocable part of the visits of other unique places both along the Black Sea Coast and the Danube River.
-This itinerary provides the extreme possibility to observe the birdwatcher’s dream – the Slender-billed Curlew!
+Passing through the kingdom of the birds of prey in Europe - the Eastern Rodopi Mountains, where species of vultures, eagles, falcons and hawks are presented during the breeding season, this part of the rou te is also especially recommended to those, who would like to enjoy the fabulous variety of passerines species from the southern complex (like Blue Rock Thrush, Masked Shrike, Rock Nuthatch, Orphean, Warbler etc.Sardinian and Subalpine Warbler etc.) The remarkable diversity of raptors and passerines, combined with different water-connected species (as Dalmatian Pelicans, Pygmy Cormorants, Ferruginous Ducks, egrets, herons, terns etc.) is also irrevocable part of the visits of other unique places both along the Black Sea Coast and the Danube River.
 The complete trip around Bulgaria in spring promises longer than usual species list, exceeding 200 species!
 Do not miss the chance and see for yourself!

 Day 1.
 Arrival

 After arrival at Sofia Airport we have a transfer to a hotel in Vitosha Mountains, where we will stay overnight.
-Short time for accommodation and rest before walking around the hotel area, which will ensure a pleasant meeting with many mountains specialties (Pallid Swift, Black Woodpecker, Black Redstart, Crag Martin, Alpine Accentor, Water Pipit, Common Crossbill and Nutcracker).
+Short time for accommodation and rest before walking around the hotel area or to higher altitude, which will ensure a pleasant meeting with many mountains specialties (Pallid Swift, Black Woodpecker, Black Redstart, Crag Martin, Alpine Accentor, Water Pipit, Common Crossbill, Ring Ouzel, Goldcrest, Firecrest, Corncrake, Dipper and Nutcracker).